Diamonds Are Forever (1971) - Review

 Characters

-Connery's return is the film's primary selling point, and his Bond is as physically authoritative and as casually menacing as ever, though the more overtly comedic register of this entry gives the character a lightness that the franchise's more dramatically serious entries do not always share.
-Jill St. John's Tiffany Case is the franchise's most resourceful and most purely entertaining Bond girl of the Connery era, a diamond smuggler of genuine wit and genuine physical presence.
-Charles Gray's Blofeld is the franchise's most theatrically excessive villain, a character of considerable comic energy and limited genuine menace whose multiple disguises give the film its most purely entertaining villain sequences.
+Connery's return is the film's primary selling point, his Bond as physically authoritative and sharply present as ever, though the more overtly comedic register gives the character a lightness the franchise's more seriously intentioned entries do not share.
+Jill St. John's Tiffany Case is one of the franchise's most resourceful and entertaining Bond girls of the Connery era, a diamond smuggler of wit and infectious energy whose comic timing suits the film's playful register.
+Charles Gray's Blofeld is one of the franchise's most theatrical villains, a character of considerable comic energy and limited menace whose multiple doubles give the film its most inventive conceit.
+Mr. Wint and Mr. Kidd are among the franchise's most memorably eccentric henchmen, a pairing of deadpan menace whose scenes give the film some of its most enjoyable moments.

 Tone